Closing costs: What are they and how much are they?

 - Apply for down payment assistance: Particularly if you’re a first-time homebuyer, explore down payment assistance and grants that can help you cover closing costs.

 - Use a no-closing-cost loan: Look into a no-closing-cost mortgage — but don’t let the name fool you.
-No-closing-cost loans do, indeed, still charge closing costs; they are simply roll them into the loan principal, so you’ll be paying them back, with interest, with your mortgage.
-Or you may be paying a slightly higher interest rate.
+You’ll still “pay” the closing costs by financing them with the mortgage (and paying interest on them) or paying a slightly higher interest rate.

 -